pbenettin/tran-SAS/README.md

 functions.
 Geoscientific Model Development, 11(4), 1627–1639.
 https://doi.org/10.5194/gmd-11-1627-2018

-The code is compatible with MATLAB versions after R2018a.
+The code is expected to be compatible with all MATLAB versions after R2018a and likely also with earlier versions.
+No toolboxes are used by default, but the use of some probability density functions (e.g. the beta distribution) requires the Statistics Toolbox.

+## Versions

+- v2.0: the code at the heart of the package is unchanged, but the code organization has been reformatted to make development and applications easier.
+The documentation has not yet been updated.

+- v1.0: original release, described by Benettin and Bertuzzo (2018).
+The code is mainly intended for educational use and the user needs to adapt the code to use it on a case study.

-## Running the model
+## Running the model (version v2.0)

 The current model version can be run by executing the script `model_STARTER.m`.
-The starter will search the file `case_study_name.txt` for the name of the case study to run.
+The starter will open the file `case_study_name.txt` to read the name of the case study to run.
 Then, it will read the associated configuration file (case_studies > {case study name} > `config_file.m`) and run the model according to that configuration.
 A synthetic dataset (`TestData`) is provided for testing.
 You can modify the model parameters and simulation settings through the configuration file.

 To run the model on your own data, you need to prepare a new case study: